redhard2021/redhard2021/README.md

-<h1>Hi there!
-Im Nicolas...</h1>
+<h1>Hi there!</h1>
 <tr>

   ![](https://komarev.com/ghpvc/?username=redhard2021)

-<h3>I'm a software developer, now living in Buenos Aires, Argentina!</h3>
+<h3>I'm a software developer, now living in Buenos Aires - Argentina!</h3>
-<h4>Have experience on web development and video-game development,<br> below you can see all the technologies with which I have worked:<h4>
+<h4>I have experience in web development and video game development,<br> here you can see all the technologies with which I have worked:<h4>

 <h2>Programming Languages:</h2>
 <div style="display:inline;">